Raider123/Biosignal_toolbox/README.md

 - **send_data_LSL.py:** Run this script to send (recorded) data via LSL as an LSL server.
 It can be used to test the online classification in an pseudo online fashion.

+- **print_marker_recorded_data.py:** Run this script to print the events (markers) recorded in a stored numpy array that was recorded from an LSL-stream.

 ### Fcn_LRP_detection (not up to date)
 This folder contains the implementation of a fully connected neural network that is used for the classification of movement intentions based on the LRP and MRCPs.
 The model is implemented in keras and several methods for data processing and classification are integrated in the eeg library.